cosmos/ibc-rs/docs/architecture/adr-009-revamp-testkit.md

 individual handlers.
 It contains other host-specific data e.g. `host_chain_id`, `block_time` - that are not directly relevant to the IBC context.
-If we think of `MockContext` as a real blockchain context, the `MockContext` represents the top- level runtime; it contains `MockIbcStore`, which is a more appropriate candidate to implement the validation and execution contexts for than the `MockContext` itself.
+If we think of `MockContext` as a real blockchain context, the `MockContext` represents the top-level runtime; it contains `MockIbcStore`, which is a more appropriate candidate to implement the validation and execution contexts for than the `MockContext` itself.